theFest/theFest/README.md

 ### 🚀 About Me
-I'm a Information Technology generalist, like to thinker with SW/HW, R'n'D, Cloud, Security, etc.
+I'm a IT Generalist, like to thinker with SW/HW, R'n'D, Cloud, Security, etc.
+---

 ### 😄 Current interests and activities
 👩‍💻 Currently working on topics of Security\